 - Liaison with proponents/clients, the Archaeology Branch, and First Nations.

 - Uploading files to the Archaeology Branch APTS system.

 - Verifying data (spatial and otherwise) relating to archaeological assessment.

 - Planning, coordinating, and participating in fieldwork logistics and activities.

-- Representing the Company and interacting with First Nations, clients, the general public, First Nations community members, officials, and contractors.
+- Represents the Company and interacts with First Nations, clients, the public, First Nations community members, officials, and contractors.

 - Providing leadership, mentoring, and supervision in the field.

 - Implementing safety plans and tail-gate safety meetings.

 - Undertaking and supervising fieldwork activities including survey, shovel-testing, excavation, data collection, field notes and recording.

 - Undertaking literature reviews for background research relating to permitting and reporting for proposed development areas, including RAAD and PARL searches.